![]() deutsches Glossar |

 SIMULATION

-A method of capacity research in which, different from analytic
+A method of capacity research in which, different from analytical

 capacity research, the running operational processes are modelled